jegelstaff/formulize/formulize-docs/ci.md

 #### addons

 This tells Travis that it should open up a special tunnel with Sauce Labs, so that we can run our Selenium tests there, and point them at the server Travis has built.
+You can see a diagram of how this works, on the Sauce website here: [https://saucelabs.com/images/docs/sauce-connect/sauce-connect-architecture.jpg](https://saucelabs.com/images/docs/sauce-connect/sauce-connect-architecture.jpg)

 #### before_script